 Which Plant-Based Foods Should Not Be Given to A Bearded Dragon?

 Avocados are extremely dangerous for a bearded dragon and hence should not be considered a healthy diet for your pet.
 From the list of vegetables spinach, onion, lettuce, eggplant, and rhubarb should also be avoided.

 Since bread has no nutritional value that suits your bearded dragon, instead it can cause damage to the digestion of your dragon, however, a little amount can be given.

 A bearded dragon can go without food for several days depending upon their age and the amount of food that should be given to them varies accordingly.

-Skipping means for a bearded dragon is quite normal but still should not be misinterpreted as everything’s fine.
-If your bearded dragon is going without food for a longer duration than very often then you should immediately consult a veterinary doctor and follow his prescriptions.
+Skipping meals for a bearded dragon is quite normal but still should not be misinterpreted as everything’s fine.
+If your pet is going without food for a longer duration than very often then you should immediately consult a veterinary doctor and follow his prescriptions.